 Q: Is the park legal?

+Yes.
 Park La Posada opened in 2004, and a copy of the licence is on display in the reception.
-Thanks to the park’s status, new residents can register to become full-time residents in Spain using the park as their official registered address.
+Thanks to the park’s status, new residents are registered with the authorities in Spain using their park address as their official registered address.

 Q: Is the park secure?

 100%.
 The residents all have a remote control that opens the entrance to the park.
 Visitors to the park are checked in at the reception.
-No one is allowed to come onto the park on their own and have a walk around.
+We respect resident’s privacy, which is why visitors are always by appointment, and shown around the park by a resident.

 Q: Are there any camping pitches?

-No. Park La Posada is a residential park.
+No. Park La Posada is not a camp site.
 All the facilities within the park are for the exclusive use of homeowner/residents.
 Owners can own a home for personal/family holiday use before they retire but under no circumstances are they allowed to sub-let.
-There are no camping facilities whatsoever.

 Q: Does the park allow pets?